jenkins-infra/jenkins.io/content/blog/2015/2015-08-25-announcing-the-travel-grant-program.md

 ---
-layout: post
+:layout: post
-title: Announcing the travel grant program
+:title: Announcing the travel grant program
-nodeid: 609
+:nodeid: 609
-created: 1440528635
+:created: 1440528635
-tags:
+:tags:
 - general
 - meetup
 - news
+:author: danielbeck
 ---
 We're currently setting up a program to support community members' travel to Jenkins community events.
 Our goal is to enable more members of the community to meet each other and exchange ideas in person.